drbfraser/CRADLE-Platform/docs/development.md

 Your emulator's phone number will very likely be 5555215554 or 5555215556.
 The former is assigned to the first emulator that starts.
 The latter is assigned to the second emulator that starts.

-At the time of writing this, the CRADLE Mobile app does not have the option to send the SMS messages to 5555215556.
-This means that the CRADLE Mobile app should be opened second, **after** opening the SMS Relay App.
-And therefore, the emulator phone number environment variable value should be `5555215556`.
-Like so:
+For example, let's say that you start the CRADLE Mobile app's emulator SECOND (this is AFTER you start the emulator for SMS relay), assuming you have no other emulators open before opening the emulator for SMS relay:

 ```
 EMULATOR_PHONE_NUMBER=5555215556